 In the Mode of Reflection, Buttrick is focusing attention on a pattern of thought and not on the rhetorical flow of the text.
 Both plotlines intend towards a field of meaning and have flow and movement.
 Neither plotline refers to Paul or Paul's intentions.
-He is not talking about Paul or the text but a preaching of a reflected theological conclusion.
+He is not talking about Paul or the text but preaching of a reflected theological conclusion.
+92

-Mode of Praxis: I handle the mode of praxis by incorporating action throughout the sermon.
+Mode of Praxis: I handle the Mode of Praxis by incorporating action throughout the sermon.
 I do not make this a separate category or mode at all.
 Function statements have strong verbs with behavioral and affective ends.
 Belief and action in concrete situations are bound and cannot be separated.
-How one lives in the world as a Christian and how the text/reflected theology is connecting to our world is the same to me.
+How one lives in the world as a Christian and how the text/reflected theology connects to our world is the same to me.
 Here is where Buttrick is the most ahistorical.
 He does not need a text but only a theological field of meaning.
-Theological fields of meaning bear witness on situations that affect Christian behavior.
+Theological fields of meaning bear witness to situations that affect Christian behavior.
 He is right.
 We do this all the time.
 He is making it overt.
-However, for me, I want to make the connection to the text and the text's witness to theology overt.
-In the mode of praxis, plot comes from the situation of our lives and how a field of meaning addresses that situation.
+However, for me, I want to make the connection between the text and the text's witness to theology overt.
+In the Mode of Praxis, the plot comes from the situation of our lives and how a field of meaning addresses that situation.

-Lowry's Loop (referenced above) or mimesis (referenced below) are ways to structure a sermon in the reflective and praxis mode.
-In this way, the Mode of Reflection is still sequenced using narratival logic.
+Lowry's Loop (referenced above) or mimesis (referenced below) are other ways to structure a sermon in the reflective and praxis mode.

 Plotline of Sermon: A plotline, another word for sequence or arrangement, is a way to follow the flow or movement of the episodes of the sermon from the beginning to the ending.
 Indicate if the sermon is in the mode of immediacy or the mode of reflection.
 To compose a plotline, write a paragraph consisting of the first sentences of each move (sometimes it might be the first two sentences of an episode).
-When writing the plotline paragraph, separate the first sentences of each move using an asterisk (\).
+When writing the plotline paragraph, separate the first sentences of each move using an asterisk ().
 In other words, write a paragraph that includes a copy and paste of the first sentences of each episode/move.
-62
+93

-Example: Plotline-"First sentence of the introduction. \First sentence of Episode 1. \First sentence of Episode 2. \ First sentence from Episode. \etc. for each Episode."
+Example: Plotline-"First sentence of the introduction.
+First sentence of Episode 1.
+First sentence of Episode 2.
+First sentence from Episode. etc. for each Episode."